 Define your Status Conditions strategy early:

-Available=True?And last but not least, decide your cleanup model:
+Available=True?And last but not least, decide on your cleanup model:

 ownerReferences (ideal when possible)This pays in test assertions and user experience.

-Kubebuilder organize your project in a fixed structure.
+Kubebuilder organizes your project into a fixed structure.
 The names may evolve across versions, but conceptually you’ll have:

 Under the hood, controllers: